'Ten Hag's Man Utd era ignited on memorable night'

 Maguire's standing as captain must now be in doubt after he was left out of what is arguably United's biggest game of the season.
 He can have no complaints as they looked much more secure without him.

-Raphael Varane was powerful aerially while Lisandro Martinez showed a fierce competitive spirit, making his intentions clear with robust early challenges on Mo Salah.
+Raphael Varane was powerful aerially while Lisandro Martinez showed a fierce competitive spirit, making his intentions clear with robust early challenges on Mohamed Salah.

 Ronaldo only appeared with United running down the clock after Salah's late goal threatened to give Liverpool a point they did not deserve.

-Ten Hag went with the pace of Sancho and Marcus Rashford - who showed great composure to score United's second goal - along with Anthony Elanga, later replaced by Anthony Martial, to press and exploit Liverpool's increasingly vulnerable high defensive line.
+Ten Hag went with the pace of Sancho and Marcus Rashford - who showed great composure to score United's second goal - along with Anthony Elanga, replaced at half-time by Anthony Martial, to press and exploit Liverpool's increasingly vulnerable high defensive line.

 The results were clear to see as Liverpool were run ragged at the back, with Virgil van Dijk's poor early-season form exposed again, especially with a strangely passive attempt to stop Sancho scoring.